Leadership in 2026: the scarce resource isn’t output—it’s approval

-From “AI copilots” to “AI coworkers”: the new operating model
+From “autocomplete” to “autonomy”: how the operating model changes

-What “agentic” actually means in production
+What “agentic” means once it’s wired into production

 | Workstream | Good agent fit (2026) | Human gate required | Recommended KPI |